msrks/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. prediction certainty

-all model has 100% certainty.
+all model has 100% certainty because the output value of softmax is like one-hot.

 the reason is ... test new images is too easy for classification???